What we offer

 Trinity’s Links with Hampshire, the Isle of Wight and Milton Keynes

-You can get in touch with us by emailing the Schools Liaison Assistant, Terri-Leigh, at email@example.com, or Caitlin for a student’s perspective at firstname.lastname@example.org – we look forward to hearing from you.
+You can get in touch with us by emailing the Schools Liaison Officers, Terri-Leigh and Caitlin at email@example.com, or Seb for a student’s perspective at firstname.lastname@example.org – we look forward to hearing from you.